DocHPLT: A Massively Multilingual Document-Level Translation Dataset

 \paragraph{Alignment density} Furthermore, we calculate alignment density (AD), which is defined as the proportion of aligned sentence pairs between two documents relative to the length of the longer document.
 Formally, given two documents \(D_{\text{src}}\) and \(D_{\text{tgt}}\), with \(|D_{\text{src}}|\) and \(|D_{\text{tgt}}|\) denoting their respective sentence counts, the alignment density is computed as

-This feature may reflect the quality and the characteristics of the documents: a very high AD might suggest that the documents were machine-translated (at the sentence level), whereas a very low AD might imply that they were accidentally matched, possibly due to high-frequency phrases or placeholders.
+Alignment density ranges between 0 (no aligned pairs) and 1 (perfect sentence-level coverage) if alignments are strictly one-to-one; however, since our alignment procedure allows one-to-many and many-to-one mappings, values above 1 are also possible.
+This feature may reveal the quality and the characteristics of the documents: an AD of exactly 1 could suggest that the documents were machine-translated (at the sentence level), whereas a very low AD might imply that they were accidentally matched, possibly due to high-frequency phrases or placeholders.

 We observe considerable variation in AD across language pairs, e.g., Welsh-English (cy-en) and Afrikaans-English (af-en) show notably high average alignment densities (0.426 and 0.446, respectively), compared to languages like Farsi, Malayalam, and Marathi, where alignments are much sparser (0.153, 0.151, and 0.150, respectively).
+While some language pairs exhibit higher or lower densities, these scores are better understood relative to other scores rather than absolute terms.

+We did not observe any consistent correlation between automatic quality metrics (BicleanerAI and CometKiwi) and AD values.
+Future work should investigate more carefully how AD should be interpreted and framed.